serenity-is/docs/howto/how_to_upgrade_to_serenity_2_typescript.md

 ## Should I Switch To TypeScript?

-TypeScript support in Serenity is stable as of writing and it is strongly recommended.
+TypeScript support in Serenity is stable as of writing and is strongly recommended.
 TypeScript is the future for Serenity applications, as it has a stronger backing at the moment (Microsoft and average number of users).

 Also TypeScript feels like native Javascript with proper intellisense, refactoring and compile time type checking.